tejaswi0905/React-UI-Buffet/README.md

 Beyond the Plate: Security and User Management

+This project uses Recoil for state management, From what I observed, the industry is slowly moving from redux to recoil, so I felt this will be a good chance for me to learn recoil.

 This project goes further than just implementing these components.
 I've focused on:

 Customization: Many components allow users to configure styles and behaviors for a personalized experience.